fadhlillah2/microservices-xsis/README.md

 ### Data Model
 The data model for this CRUD application consists of a single entity: MovieEntity.
 The Movie entity has the following properties:

-- id: The unique identifier for the product
+- id: The unique identifier for the title
-- name: The name of the product
+- title: The title of the movie
-- description: A brief description of the product
+- description: A brief description of the movie
-- price: The price of the product
+- rating: The rating of the movie
-- createdAt: The date and time when the product was created
+- createdAt: The date and time when the movie was created
-- updatedAt: The date and time when the product was last updated
+- updatedAt: The date and time when the movie was last updated

 ### API Endpoints
 The following API endpoints are available:

-GET /products: Returns a list of all products
+- GET /Movies: Returns a list of all movies
-GET /products/{id}: Returns the product with the specified ID POST /products: Creates a new product
+- GET /Movies/{id}: Returns the movie with the specified ID
+- POST /Movies: Creates a new movie
-PUT /products/{id}: Updates the product with the specified ID DELETE /products/{id}: Deletes the product with the specified ID The request and response format for each endpoint can be found in the Swagger UI at http://localhost:8080/swagger-ui.html.
+- PATCH /Movies/{id}: Updates the movie with the specified ID
+- DELETE /Movies/{id}: Deletes the movie with the specified ID

 ### Authentication and Authorization
 This application does not require authentication or authorization to access the API endpoints.

 ### Testing
-This application includes unit tests for the ProductController and ProductService classes.
+This application includes unit tests for the MovieController and MovieServiceImpl classes.
 To run the tests, execute ./mvnw test.

 ### Deployment
 To deploy this application to a production environment, you can create a Docker image and deploy it to a container orchestration platform like Kubernetes.
 An example Dockerfile and Kubernetes deployment manifest are provided in the deploy directory.